 |Power Source||1895-1915 |

-The man who built the Tramway - Sam Wilson – was also responsible for another major attraction at Shipley Glen.
-Shortly after opening the Tramway, Wood realised that the hillside could also be used to create a thrilling ride.
+Mr Wood – was responsible for another major attraction at Shipley Glen.
+Wood realised that the hillside could also be used to create a thrilling ride.
 The ride he created two years later was called the Toboggan Run, and was a very early white knuckle ride.
 Riders were hauled up the slide by a cable tram and then careered back down the steep hill in a small toboggan car.
 The ride, built entirely from wood, was billed as the “longest, widest, steepest ever erected on Earth'.
-Unfortunately, several people were injured on the ride in 1900 when the couplings on one of the cables came undone causing the car to freefall down the incline, so it was quickly removed
+Unfortunately, several people were injured on the ride in 1900 hawser broke from a carriage, so it was quickly removed.